Bod9001/DockerFileForAMDAIWin/README.md

 the initial model loading takes ages for some reason, haven't worked out how to cash it on automatic_1111

+for tabby_api_rocm
+this also runs a silly Tavern instance do know you need to manually download the models Beforehand simply go intoo the models folder and there is a how to guide, You also need to go into dataAPI/config.yml and set the model name like so model_name: aya-expanse-32b-exl2-4bpw and in the silly tavern UI set http://tabby_api_rocm:5000/ as the api URL
+Make sure to restart the API container If you set the model

 then have fun!